piizei/cosmosdb-llm-knowledge-graph/README.md

 After that, run notebook 1 to create the knowledge graph (stored in file) and then run notebook 2 or 3 to use it with either Neo4j or CosmosDB.

+## Neo4j

+If you run the neo4j database with docker compose, edit the `docker-compose.yml` file for a volume mount before starting it.